berg-caleb/datastructures-practice/README.md

 I want to create a bunch of the simple, most common data structures from scratch in various programing languages.
 This is a project I did in C++ in my intro to CS 2 class at UMD, and I think it's a great way to become more familiar with different languages and their quirks.
+Because the main goal of this project is to learn major features of different languages, I will be allowing my study to wander to include concepts I see repeated in multiple places, even when they might not be directly applicable to the structure I'm working on.
 Let's start with Python.

 # [Lists](https://www.geeksforgeeks.org/python-lists/)

 While lists are simple enough that I won't try to recreate them in Python, they are certainly worth talking about.
 Lists are Python's alternative to arrays.
 They are dynamicly sized, and may contain mixed types because it (usually, but maybe not always) "stores references at contiguous locations and it's actual items maybe stored at different locations" (I'm sure mixed types will never get confusing 🙄).

 ![pythonlist.webp](assets/python-list.webp?t=1740768088261)[geeksforgeeks.org/python-lists](https://www.geeksforgeeks.org/python-lists/)

 # Linked Lists